Easterseals NH Big Ideas for Building Independence Capital Campaign, for critically needed renovations to the 555 Auburn Street headquarters building!

 Easterseals NH has a long and well-respected 80-year history in the Granite State of helping people of all ages with disabilities and special needs.
 Chances are they have helped one of your family members, friends or neighbors.
 In the past eight decades, Easterseals NH has expanded services to fill unmet community needs and currently serves more than 13,500 people who depend on their programs.

 In order to be positioned to meet the challenges of the next 80 years and beyond, Easterseals has set a Campaign goal to raise $2.5 million.
+As of the end of March, we have raised $2.1M, 84% of our goal!

 The Dental Center — In addition to expanding capacity from three patient chairs to five, the physical space will be larger, and more private.
 Last year we provided 3,100 dental treatments to 1,700 children, adults, and seniors.
 As one of the few dental centers in the state that accepts Medicaid, the renovations will increase our capacity to serve indigent and low income families and individuals as well as the general public.
 We will able to serve an additional 800 patients a year.